OvidiuChiri/Track_Expenses/README.md

 # Track_Expenses
-Graphical User Interfeace(GUI) based Expense Tracker application with Tkinter, Tkcalendar, and SQLite libraries in Python.
+Graphical User Interface (GUI) based Expense Tracker application with Tkinter, Tkcalendar, and SQLite libraries in Python.

 ## Appendix.
 Expense Tracker is a application allowing users to record their money inflow and outflow accurately.